 I am a web developer.
 I live and work in Knoxville, Tennessee.
-I work remotely and have for the past eight years.
-I keep an office in the Bearden area of Knoxville which I share with my Border Collie, Malcolm.
+I work remotely and have for the past ten years.
+I keep an office in the Fourth & Gill area of Knoxville which I share with my Border Collie, Malcolm.

 I am passionate about Open Space Technology.
 I have facilitated open spaces since 2008 and I continue to facilitate several spaces every year.
 For more information about Open Space Technology, take a look at this interview I gave about the topic in 2015.

 I like to relax by singing and playing my acoustic guitar.

 The percentages below are estimates based on a standard distribution.
 E.g. I do not presume to know 90% of all there is to know about C#, but I believe myself to be in the top 10% of my peers.

 Salt Lake City, Utah • July 2017 - March 2018

 Designed and contributed to a greenfield microservice API.

 Salt Lake City, Utah • September 2016 - June 2017

 Implemented multi-lingual support in an Angular.js loan origination application.

 Contributed to a large Windows Forms client for an enterprise VOIP telephony system.